 A review of suspensions and dismissals over the past five years reflects that 24.07% of these disciplinary outcomes were for black students, 70.37% were for white students, and 3.7% were for Asian students.

 The Governor’s School has internal mechanisms and support structures by which the campus community can safely report concerns on these matters.
 Students are encouraged to report concerns to all employees and employees are charged with addressing issues as they arise.
 Additionally, employees submit an incident report to document concerns received and action taken.
 Formal reports are received by the school’s Discrimination Compliance Coordinator who determines steps to resolution in conjunction with appropriate staff.
 Additionally, members of the school community can report concerns externally to the Office of Civil Rights at the US Department of Education.
 In both cases, reports are confidential, but not anonymous.

 We pledge to uphold our commitment to an inclusive and equitable learning community.

 Help Support Diversity Initiatives

-While the Governor’s School has been continuously working to ensure that all students feel safe, supported, and celebrated in our community, we are well-aware that this important work is ongoing.
+While the Governor’s School has been continuously working to ensure that all students feel safe, supported, and celebrated in our community, this important work is ongoing.
 We ask every member of our community to help by supporting the above initiatives and to share any ideas that you have to improve our school.
 If you have suggestions, please contact a member of the Administration and/or the Diversity and Inclusion Council at firstname.lastname@example.org.